 Horizon Europe (from 2021 onwards)

 Research data management in accordance with Open Science principles is mandatory for all projects.
-The project team’s competences and achievements in the field of Open Science are evaluated together with the funding application.
+The project team’s competencies and achievements in the field of Open Science are evaluated together with the funding application.

 The Grant Agreement obliges the beneficiary to: